 Some examples of the many performance opportunities for Junior School Music students at Penrhos include:

-- Tea Time concerts – each year group performs in its own Tea Time Concert, showcasing their solo skills in their chosen instrument to their loved ones
+- Teatime concerts – each year group performs in its own Teatime Concert, showcasing their solo skills on their chosen instrument for their peers, teachers and loved ones.
+Students are permitted to perform to backing tracks or with our College Piano Accompanist.

-- Spring Showcase – a culmination of the yearlong dedication and efforts our students contribute to the Music program
+- Spring Showcase – a culmination of the year-long dedication and efforts our students contribute to the various music ensembles

-- Interhouse Music Eisteddfod – an opportunity for students in Kindergarten to Year 6 to perform solo on their instrument or in a small ensemble in front of their parents and peers.
+- Interhouse Music Eisteddfod – an opportunity for students in Kindergarten to Year 6 to perform solo on their instrument or in a small ensembles in front of their parents and peers.

-- External events: PenRock has been invited to perform in the last two Perth Young Rockers gigs
+- External events: PenRock! has been invited to perform in the last two Perth Young Rockers gigs.
+The Junior Winds and Junior Strings Ensembles participate annually in the WA Schools’ Junior Band & Orchestra Festivals.

 JUNIOR DRAMA